rcy1314/nand/README.md

 ## HOWTO

-Simply add RSS XML feeds to the menu array (except reddit) and point and click commands or type command and return for menu.
+Simply add RSS XML feeds to the menu array (except reddit) and point and click commands, or type command and return for menu.

 ## Credit

-JCUBIC

-HEROKU

-BING

-Mystic

-Blackcatz

-Malgroup
+JCUBIC HEROKU BING Mystic Blackcatz Malgroup